Dyson Gen5 Detect vs. V15 Detect

 Dyson Gen5 Detect vs. V15 Detect dustbin

-The most obvious similarity is the dustbin alignment since the Gen5 and V15 Detect utilize the same horizontal configuration Dyson started using when it unveiled the V10.
+The most obvious similarity is the dustbin alignment, as the Gen5 and V15 Detect utilize the same horizontal configuration that Dyson introduced when it unveiled the V10.

 There’s no variance in the dirt volume since both have a 0.77 liter capacity.